zepben/ewb-sdk-python/README.md

 [![Coverage](https://coveralls.io/repos/github/zepben/evolve-sdk-python/badge.svg)](https://coveralls.io/github/zepben/evolve-sdk-python)

 # Zepben Evolve Python SDK #
 The Python Evolve SDK contains everything necessary to communicate with a [Zepben EWB Server](https://github.com/zepben/energy-workbench-server).
-See the [architecture](docs/architecture.md) documentation for more details.
+See the complete [Evolve Python SDK Documentation](https://zepben.github.io/evolve/docs/python-sdk/) for more details.

-ote this project is still a work in progress and unstable, and breaking changes may occur prior to 1.0.0.
+Note this project is still a work in progress and unstable, and breaking changes may occur prior to 1.0.0.

 # Requirements #